-As UK (ARB) Registered and Chartered RIBA architects (as well as registered and chartered in Ireland under RIAI) we are also able to use the RIBA Standard Agreement for the Appointment of an Architect for UK/overseas projects.
+As UK (ARB) Registered and Chartered RIBA architects (as well as registered in Ireland under RIAI) we are also able to use the RIBA Standard Agreement for the Appointment of an Architect for UK/overseas projects.

 If you require any further information or you would like to book an initial consultation then please do not hesitate to contact us.

 You can also see more information about the services we provide and more information about the Practice in the ABOUT US… section of the website.